friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 Notice that all this time we assumed that we know the variance of the sample noise, $\sigma^{2}$ .
 This really helps simplify many of the derivations we made, but is kind of a weird assumption to make.

 We can try to use a fully Bayesian approach, where we choose a prior for $\sigma^{2}$ and then calculate the posterior.
 If we try to choose a Gaussian as a prior, we quickly run into a problem - $\sigma^{2}$ can't be negative, but every Gaussian will have a positive density at negative values!
 In addition, the Gaussian distribution is symmetric, but the distribution we want to describe $\sigma^{2}$ with is probably very asymmetrical, with low density at values close to zero, high density later on, and a long tail for higher values.
 So, clearly we can't use a Gaussian as the prior for $\sigma^{2}$ .
 There are distributions that match the above description, but we haven't discussed them (and won't).
-Also, finding their posterior is usually a bit harder than finding the posterior of a Gaussian distribution[^2] .
+Also, finding their posterior is usually a bit harder than finding the posterior of a Gaussian distribution<d-footnote>If you are curious, you can look at Bishop section 2.3.6 for a full derivation of the posterior under a proper prior.</d-footnote>.
 So, going fully Bayesian is more complicated in this case.

 Instead, we can use the evidence function in order to choose the most fitting sample noise.
 In the notation above, we only wrote $y$ as a function of $\mu$ and $\Sigma$ , but it is obviously affected by $\sigma^{2}$ through the covariance: